-The EUIAS is an independent End-point Assessment organisation (EPAO) approved by the Education and Skills Funding Agency (ESFA) (number EPA0009) to offer and carry out the end-point assessments (EPA) for the Level 3 Engineering Construction Pipefitter Apprenticeship Standard (ST0162).
+The EUIAS is an independent End-point Assessment organisation (EPAO) recognised by Ofqual and approved by the Education and Skills Funding Agency (ESFA) (number EPA0009) to offer and carry out the end-point assessments (EPA) for the Level 3 Engineering Construction Pipefitter Apprenticeship Standard (ST0162).
 This specification relates to assessment plan ST0162/AP02.